DataFire/Integrations/integrations/generated/google_youtube/README.md

 * ChannelStatus `object`: JSON template for the status part of a channel.
   * isLinked `boolean`: If true, then the user is linked to either a YouTube username or G+ account.
 Otherwise, the user doesn't have a public YouTube identity.
   * longUploadsStatus `string` (values: allowed, disallowed, eligible, longUploadsUnspecified): The long uploads status of this channel.
 See
-  * privacyStatus `string` (values: private, public, unlisted): Privacy status of the channel.
+  * privacyStatus `string` (values: private, public, unlisted, unlisted_new): Privacy status of the channel.

 ### ChannelTopicDetails
 * ChannelTopicDetails `object`: Freebase topic information related to the channel.